 This afternoon, we make our first foray into the park.
 Covering 150 square miles, Ranthambore is one of India’s largest nature reserves, and certainly among its most famous, given its reputation for excellent tiger viewing prospects.
 While tigers are always elusive, the odds of seeing them are high in Ranthambore, especially at the time of year we visit.

 Our daily safari drives take place early in the morning and late

 While tigers are our main focus, we also look for other wildlife that is plentiful in the park.
 Sightings may include spotted deer, nilgai, jackal, jungle cat, sloth bear, sambar, chinkara gazelle, wild boar, langur monkeys and rhesus macaques.
 Ranthambore is also home to a notable leopard population, though they tend to stay in higher, more inaccessible areas and are not frequently seen.
 Birds flourish here, too, with more than 300 species in the reserve.
 Keep an eye out for crested serpent eagles, paradise flycatchers, painted storks, peacocks and many more.

-In the middle of the day, return to the comfort of our lodge to relax or cool off in the swimming pool, or visit the Ranthambore School of Art and Dastkar Ranthambore, a women’s handicraft cooperative.
+In the middle of the day, return to the comfort of our lodge to relax or cool off in the swimming pool, or visit the Ranthambore School of Art and Dhonk, a local handicraft training institute.

 Day 7: Sawai Madhopur / Delhi / Depart

 Our tiger safari comes to a close today as we transfer to the railway station at Sawai Madhopur for our return to Delhi by train.
 Day rooms in Delhi are provided before transferring to the airport for homeward flights.